Current Status: May 2017 -

 - Other issues related to CEQA include: cumulative impacts, certain guidelines used by planning violate the General Plan.

-Mr. John Davis, a resident of Koenigstein Road has filed a separate appeal of this project, his appeal will be heard the same day.
+Mr. John Davis, a resident of Koenigstein Road filed a separate appeal of this project, his appeal will be heard the same day.
 HERE is his appeal document submitted to the Board of Supervisors.

 - ACTION DETAILS -